 Variance for the sample of received events at a client, demonstrate how queueing delays can add up to increase the mean latency.
 Variance also snapshots how this mean latency has high deviations from the highest and lowest latencies contained in the sample of latencies, associated with the events that are received at a client.
-The variance in the sample of events varies from 69713 $mSec^2$ to 133.76 $mSec^2$ for <952 events/Sec , 450 Bytes> at matching rates of 100% to <877 events/Sec, 450 Bytes> at matching rates of solvents for higher event sizes at higher publish rates also reduces with decreasing matching rates for the published events.
+The variance in the sample of events varies from 69713 $mSec^2$ to 133.76 $mSec^2$ for $<952\ events/Sec$, 450 Bytes> at matching rates of 100% to $<877\ events/Sec$, 450 Bytes> at matching rates of 5%.
+Thus variance in the sample of events for higher event sizes at higher publish rates also reduces with decreasing matching rates for the published events.